-CDA is well versed in application of Federal Labor Standards Act (FLSA) laws, rules and procedures in the context of labor contract negotiations.
-However, CDA team members are not employment lawyers and defer to special counsel on FLSA issues from time to time.
+CDA is well versed in application of Federal Labor Standards Act (FLSA) laws, rules and procedures outside and within the context of labor contract negotiations.
+However, CDA team members are not employment lawyers and defer to special counsel on FLSA issues and updates from time to time.

 Family Leave, Affordable Care Act, ADA, Harrassment

-CDA members are dealing regularly with such laws, rules and procedures in bargaining.
+CDA members are dealing regularly with such laws, rules and procedures in both non-unionized and unionized environments.
 CDA often teams with the employer’s legal counsel in addressing special issues.

 Contract Language Writing